moneroexamples/onion-monero-blockchain-explorer/README.md

  - made fully in C++,
  - the only explorer showing encrypted payments ID,
- - the only explorer with the ability to search by encrypted payments ID, tx public, keys, outputs public keys, input key images,
+ - the only explorer with the ability to search by encrypted payments ID, tx public, keys, outputs public keys, input key images, output global indices,
  - the only explorer showing ring signatures,
  - the only explorer that can show which outputs belong to the given Monero address and viewkey,
  - the only explorer showing detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
- - the only explorer showing total number of outputs for a given amount.
+ - the only explorer correctly showing global output indices as well as thier amount indices.

 ## Prerequisite